Nabil-Lahssini/prayer_assistant/README.md

 pip install prayer-assistant
 ```
 ## How to use it ?
-Simply type the following commando
+Simply type the following command
 ```
 python -m prayer_tool
 ```